Showing posts with label Roger de Moulins. Show all posts

 Roger de Moulins

-Roger was part of the Battle of Montgisard (pictured) against the Ayyubid Sultanate (the dynasty founded by Saladin when he came to power.
+Roger was part of the Battle of Montgisard (pictured) against the Ayyubid Sultanate (the dynasty founded by Saladin when he came to power).
 The fighting was fierce: Roger's own report was that 1100 men had been killed and a further 750 wounded.
-It was one of Saladin's few defeats, and completely redeemed by the Battle of Hattin ten years later.
+It was one of Saladin's few defeats, but completely redeemed by him at the Battle of Hattin ten years later.

 The full name of the Hospitallers was Order of Knights of the Hospital of Saint John of Jerusalem.
 They had founded a hospital for the care of the sick and wounded in Jerusalem in 1113.
 The Order's increasing involvement in military affairs made them well-known and powerful, but distracted them from their original purpose.
 Their second Grandmaster, Raymond de Puy, had started them on a more military bearing.